Search

 Brian L Fink, JD

 Brian Fink currently serves as President & CEO of an Ohio-based manufacturing company.
 He holds a Master’s in Business Administration and a Juris Doctor from the University of Akron.
 Brian is admitted to practice in law in the State of Ohio.
 He has over 30 years of diverse experience including service on profit and nonprofit boards, small business ownership, executive and operational leadership, and international business development.
 Brian enjoys spending time with his family, traveling, and working on his farm.
-Mr. Fink was introduced to Accessia Health through board Member, Russ Phillips.

 Brian Landry